gmc-code/PC-Microbit-Extension/docs/data_logging/log_csv_to_microbit.rst

 | For the microbit utime module see: https://microbit-micropython.readthedocs.io/en/v2-docs/utime.html
 | For opening a file on the microbit see: https://microbit-micropython.readthedocs.io/en/v2-docs/filesystem.html
-| FOr reading the light level via dispaly see: https://microbit-micropython.readthedocs.io/en/v2-docs/display.html
+| For reading the light level via display see: https://microbit-micropython.readthedocs.io/en/v2-docs/display.html

 ----